 - Planning and Response to an Active Shooter: An Interagency Security Committee (ISC) Policy and Best Practices Guide

 ISC first released this guide in July 2015 as a resource for government agencies.
 The ISC subsequently released a public version suitable for private sector use.
-The Guide draws on the experience of over 50 agencies to provide best practices and guidance on active shooter situations for law enforcement agencies, facility tenants, and the public. www.dhs.gov/publication/isc-planning-and-response-active-shooter-guide
+The Guide draws on the experience of over 50 agencies to provide best practices and guidance on active shooter situations for law enforcement agencies, facility tenants, and the public.
+Visit www.dhs.gov/publication/isc-planning-and-response-active-shooter-guide to find out more information.

 Counter-Improvised Explosive Device Training